-What We Look for in a Bike Under $260
+What We Look for in a Budget-Friendly Bike

 While these bikes are not as well-designed or as light as the bikes that take our top recommendations, they all perform impressively for their price tag and feature good basic geometry with properly placed handlebars (not too high, not too low), a reasonable weight (under 25 lb.), and a durable build.

 - WEIGHT: 20.6 lb.

 - STANDOUT FEATURES: Easy-to-ride, kid-specific design